grannycart/bibliography/Novels.md

   publisher={Ballantine Publishing Group}
 }
 Page X (introduction): Norman Lear gave the money to keep the movie in development moving forward.
+Page 335: Do you know the most important six words in the last thirty years in World Culture?
+I'll tell you what they are.
+Peter Benchley came up with them when he was walking along a beach and the words were these: "What if the shark got territorial?"
+Because out of that came the novel Jaws, and then the movie Jaws, and nothing's really been the same since.

 @book{stewart2021storm,